Quick Start#

 Ship Across Languages#

-TVM-FFI’s core loading mechanism is ABI stable and works across language boundaries.
-A single library can be loaded in every language TVM-FFI supports, without having to recompile different libraries targeting different ABIs or languages.
+TVM-FFI’s core loading mechanism is ABI-stable and works across language boundaries.
+A single library can be loaded in any language TVM-FFI supports, without recompiling for different ABIs or languages.

 Python#

-As shown in the previous section, tvm_ffi.load_module() loads a language- and framework-independent add_one_cpu.so or add_one_cuda.so and can be used to incorporate it into all Python array frameworks that implement the standard DLPack protocol.
+As shown in the previous section, tvm_ffi.load_module() loads a language- and framework-independent add_one_cpu.so or add_one_cuda.so and can be used with any Python array framework that implements the standard DLPack protocol.

 C++#

-TVM-FFI’s C++ API tvm::ffi::Module::LoadFromFile() loads add_one_cpu.so or add_one_cuda.so and can be used directly in C/C++ with no Python dependency.
+TVM-FFI’s C++ API tvm::ffi::Module::LoadFromFile() loads add_one_cpu.so or add_one_cuda.so and can be used directly from C/C++ without a Python dependency.

 // File: load/load_cpp.cc